 Since box turtles find it difficult to swim, you need to be extra careful while preparing their habitat at home.
 Always use an aquarium or pond with shallow water instead of deep water for these turtle species.

-Also, ensure sufficient dry space and basking spot for them.
+Also, ensure sufficient dry space and basking spots for them.
 It will help them navigate in the dry land than swimming, and it will also relieve them from additional stress.

 Will All Subspecies of Box Turtle Swim?